GsDevKit/GsDevKit_seaside31/docs/installation/README.md

 The installation process involves cloning projects from github, downloading and configuring Pharo and GUI client components, and downloading, configuring, and starting the GemStone server (the stone process and supporting processes).

+If you have already installed GsDevKit_home, you do not need to repeat this; you can load the seaside31 project into your existing installation.
+See [Instructions to load Seaside into existing GsDevKit][20].
+These instructions are for a new installation of GsDevKit for Seaside-based systems.

 While the details are handled for you by the installation scripts, there are some decisions that  must be made  before installing.

 GsDevKit can be installed under three configurations.